… for truss structures#

 Fig. 29 There are 16 equilibrium equations#

-Transform the structure in a statical determinant system by releasing releasing a support, splitting the structure at a two-force member or adding hinges: add unknown statically indeterminate forces and displacement constraints for each of the support you released and hinges you added.
-Be aware that you don’t transform the structure in a (partial) mechanism!
+Transform the structure into a statically determinate system by removing supports, splitting the structure at a two-force mmembers, or adding hinges: add unknown statically indeterminate forces and deformation conditions for each support you have removed and hinge you have added.
+Be careful not to transform the structure into a (partially) mechanism!

 Example

-There are many options here, of which a few are shown below:
+There are many options here, some of which are shown below:

 The last option is chosen.